rmraya/OpenXLIFF/README.md

 All XLIFF 2.0 modules are validated using XML Schema validation in a first pass.
 Extra validation is then performed using Java code for XLIFF 2.0 Core and for Metadata, Matches and Glossary modules.

-You can use the library in your own Java code. validation of XLIFF files is handled by the class `com.maxprograms.validation.XliffChecker`.
+You can validate XLIFF files using your own Java code.
+Validation of XLIFF files is handled by the class `com.maxprograms.validation.XliffChecker`.

 If you use binaries from the command line, running `.\xliffchecker.bat` or `./xliffchecker.sh` without parameters displays help for XLIFF validation.